152nd Airlift Wing: History

-On 19 April 1958, the Nevada Air National Guard 192d Fighter-Interceptor Squadron was authorized to expand to a group level, and the 152nd Fighter-Interceptor Group was established by the National Guard Bureau.
+On 19 April 1958, the Nevada Air National Guard 192d Fighter-Interceptor Squadron was authorized to expand to a group level, and the 152nd Fighter Group (Air Defense) was established by the National Guard Bureau.
 The 192nd FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 192nd Headquarters, 192nd Material Squadron (Maintenance), 192nd Combat Support Squadron, and the 192nd USAF Dispensary.
-The 152nd FIS was assigned to Air Defense Command.
-Also in 1958, the 192nd's day-only F-86A Sabres were sent to other units and the 192nd received the day/night/all-weather F-86L Sabre Interceptor aircraft.
+Other squadrons assigned into the group were the 192nd Headquarters, 192nd Material Squadron (Maintenance and Supply), 192nd Combat Support Squadron, and the 192nd USAF Dispensary.
+The 152nd was assigned to Air Defense Command.
+Also in 1958, the 192nd's day-only North American F-86A Sabres were sent to other units and the 192nd received the day/night/all-weather North American F-86L Sabre aircraft.

 Tactical Reconnaissance

 The 192nd TRS was the sole operator of the RF-101B.

 In 1961 Air Defense Command was reorganizing and the 192nd was transferred to Tactical Air Command.
-TAC re-designated the 152nd as a Tactical Reconnaissance Group, and equipped the 192d TRS with RB-57B Canberra reconnaissance aircraft.
-Tactical Reconnaissance would be the mission of the unit for the next 30 years.
+TAC redesignated the 152nd as the 152nd Tactical Reconnaissance Group, and equipped it with RB-57B Canberra reconnaissance aircraft.
+Tactical reconnaissance would be the mission of the unit for the next 30 years.
 The RB-57s were the reconnaissance version of the B-57 Canberra light bomber, which has replaced the World War II B-25 Mitchell during the Korean War.
 The RB-57s were used by the active-duty Air Force beginning in the mid-1950s and it began to be sent to Air National Guard units in the late 1950s when the McDonnell RF-101A Voodoo entered service.

 The 192nd used the RB-57s primarily to carry out photographic surveys of areas hit by natural disasters such as hurricanes or tornadoes.
 It was placed on alert during the 1961 Berlin Crisis and 1962 Cuban Missile Crisis, however it was not activated or deployed overseas.

-In 1965 the RF-4C Phantom II began to enter active USAF service, and the 192nd received supersonic McDonnell RF-101H Voodoos to replace the subsonic RB-57s.
+In 1965 the McDonnell RF-4C Phantom II began to enter active USAF service, and the 192nd received supersonic McDonnell RF-101H Voodoos to replace the subsonic RB-57s.
 The unit served during the 1968 Pueblo Crisis.
 On 26 January 1968 the Nevada Air National Guard was called to active duty as part of a national effort to meet the threat posed by North Korean seizure of the U.S. Navy ship the "USS Pueblo."
 During the next 16 months, Nevada Air Guardsmen served in Korea, Japan, Vietnam, Thailand, the Philippines, North Africa and some 18 bases within the United States.
 During this tour, the 192nd Reconnaissance Squadron was awarded the 5th Air Force Outstanding Unit Award, only the second unit selected for this honor.
 All Nevada Air National Guard units were released from active duty on 9 June 1969.